 - The SRA have confirmed renewal of our clinics waiver which can enable solicitors volunteering through affiliated pro bono clinics to come under LawWorks insurance in certain circumstances.

 In its position statement on pro bono the SRA states that it wants “to encourage those willing and able to carry out pro bono work to do so.”
-We will shortly be publishing guidance for in-house solicitors clarifying the scope of pro bono that can be undertaken despite some regulatory issues.
+We have also published guidance for in-house solicitors clarifying the scope of pro bono that can be undertaken despite some regulatory issues, and general practice guidance for clinics.

 The regulatory landscape may continue to evolve, to implement changes associated with the new Solicitors Qualifying Exam (SQE), and to address innovation delivery through LawTech.
 Over the past year we have held joint one day workshop events with CLEO on both of these issues.